AayushKarwa/K-Flix/readme.md

 - Search for TV shows by name.
 - Display TV show images in a responsive grid layout.
 - Uses Bulma for styling.
-- Utilizes the TVmaze API to fetch TV show data.
+- Utilizes the TMDB API to fetch TV show data.

 ## Technologies Used